During the school holidays, take part in our intergenerational visits on the theme "Place aux résistances"

 Duration: 1h30

 From the liberation of the territory to the rescue of children, visitors discover the different forms of Jewish resistance.
-Through the analysis of archival documents, they highlight the commitment of people with diverse backgrounds and experiences.
+Through the analysis of archival documents, they highlight the commitment of people from diverse backgrounds.

-At the Museum of the Liberation of Paris – General Leclerc Museum – Jean Moulin Museum
+At the Musée de la Libération in Paris – General Leclerc museum – Jean Moulin museum

 Duration: 1h30

-Fighting, at the risk of one’s life, for freedom, the Republic, the homeland: General Leclerc, the prefect Jean Moulin and some Parisians made this choice without return in 1939-1945.
+To fight, at the risk of one’s life, for freedom, the Republic, and the homeland: General Leclerc, the prefect Jean Moulin, and some Parisians made this choice without returning in 1939-1945.
 This visit tells you about their commitment.

 Choose your dates then book on the online ticketing of the 2 partner establishments: